jacksonbill2/pythonbasicfile-learning-github-/README.md

-some basic coding in python when i had done in my highschool and uploaded on github
+coding in python basic level